lucianoambrosini/silverhawk-benchmark/README.md

 ## Purpose

-This replication package enables independent reproduction of the entire benchmark campaign reported in the paper (~29,000 independent optimization runs, ~140 million function evaluations across 25 problems and six dimensionalities D ∈ {10, 15, 20, 22, 30, 85}).
+This replication package enables independent reproduction of the entire benchmark campaign reported in the paper (~28,685 independent optimization runs, ~140 million function evaluations across 25 problems and six dimensionalities D ∈ {10, 15, 20, 22, 30, 85}).

 Reviewers and readers can use it to:

 1. **Verify** the numerical claims of the paper (rankings, hypervolume values, convergence profiles, NFL evidence) against the per-run raw outputs.
-2. **Reproduce** any individual layer of the five-layer benchmark protocol on their own hardware (estimated wall-clock: 5 hours for MO ADO benchmark, ~270 hours for the full campaign on i9-13900K class hardware).
+2. **Reproduce** any individual layer of the five-layer benchmark protocol on their own hardware (estimated wall-clock: 5 hours for MO ADO benchmark, ~270 CPU-hours for the full campaign on i7-4770K class hardware (Haswell 2013); estimated ~80–100 CPU-hours on contemporary CPUs (Intel 13th/14th gen or AMD Zen 4/5).
 3. **Extend** the benchmark with new algorithms or new problem instances using the published Falconry-to-canvas backport protocol and the SH_BenchmarkADO Grasshopper component.